lanfangping/lanfangping.github.io/index.md

 excerpt: "About Me..."
 ---

-I am a PhD student at Temple University in Computer & Information Science department.
+I am currently a PhD student at Temple University in Computer & Information Science department.

 ## Current Interests and Projects: